-Our ordinary shares have been approved for listing on Nasdaq under the symbol "SOPH."
+We have applied to list our ordinary shares on Nasdag under the symbol "SOPH."

 The Depository Trust Company

 Initial settlement of the ordinary shares issued in this offering will take place on the consummation date of this offering through DTC, in accordance with its customary settlement procedures for equity securities.
 Each person owning a beneficial interest in ordinary shares held through DTC must rely on the procedures thereof and on institutions that have accounts therewith to exercise any rights of a holder of the shares.